zekemanalo/portfolio/README.md

   - Led the team in the number of tickets completed in Quarter 1 and Quarter 2 of 2023​
   - Recognized as one of the Top Performing Help Desk Technicians for providing consistent technical/customer support and training, leading to a 90% client satisfaction rating
   - Remediated assigned tickets with an average response time of under two hours
+  - Managed a team of 20 newly hired employees for calls, chat and e-mail shadowing and ticket handling
 <br>

 ## ☁️ Virtual internship / Job simulations